keb-kebish/keb/README.md

-# keb
+# Keb
-## Page pattern
+## Page object pattern
-Main purpose of keb library is to modularize pages of your web application into logic units represented by Kotlin classes.
+Keb is a Selenium wrapper written in Kotlin that allows you to modularize pages of your web application into logic units represented by Kotlin classes.
+Design of Keb is heavily inspired by https://gebish.org.
 ```kotlin
 class KotlinHomePage(browser: Browser) : Page(browser) {
     override fun url() = "https://kotlinlang.org"